 To determine the various speeds of each model, we clocked a dozen individual time trials per driver using multiple types of screws and lumber.
 We began with a stack of sheets of plywood that allowed for ample room to completely sink a 3-⅝" ledger screw.
 For this test, we took five time trials for each model.
-We then used the same ledger screws, but this time we used a stack of 2x12 boards in order to test an alternative wood, this time taking seven trials.
+We then used the same ledger screws, but this time we used a stack of 2x12 boards in order to test an alternative wood, taking seven trials.
 Finally, we drilled 11/32" pilot holes into the 2x12s to accommodate a ½" x 3" lag bolt.
 For this experiment, we clocked how long it took each tool to completely drive the bolt and then how long it took to remove it.